ZapoVerde/RoboSmith/docs/architecture/r-mcp_Integration_and_Strategy.md

+---

-# **`roberto-mcp`: Integration & Strategy (V2 - Detailed Engineering Spec)**
+# **`roberto-mcp`: Integration & Strategy (Definitive Architecture)**

 ## 1. Executive Summary & Rationale

-This document provides the definitive engineering specification for integrating the `roberto-mcp` Rust server.
-It supersedes all previous high-level discussions.
+This document provides the definitive engineering specification for integrating the `roberto-mcp` Rust engine.
+It supersedes all previous discussions and formally adopts the **"On-Demand Server-per-Worktree"** model.

-The project has formally adopted the **"One-Shot with Persistent Cache"** model.
-This architecture provides the necessary semantic code analysis with a "good enough" performance profile for our asynchronous workflow, while drastically reducing the memory overhead and implementation complexity associated with a persistent server-per-tab model.

-This document contains the explicit modification plan for the `roberto-mcp` binary and the precise data flow diagrams and algorithms for the consuming `ContextPartitionerService`.
-It is the authoritative source of truth for this integration.
+This architecture is designed to fully leverage the native, high-performance capabilities of `roberto-mcp` as a persistent server, including its built-in file watcher and on-disk caching, which provide near-instantaneous incremental updates.

+To balance performance with resource efficiency, the extension will not run a server for every worktree at all times.
+Instead, a new **`R_Mcp_ServerManager`** service will be responsible for the lifecycle of these server processes.
+It will dynamically "spin up" a dedicated server instance only when a workflow becomes active (`Running`) and "spin it down" when the workflow becomes inactive (`Held`, `Completed`).
+This on-demand approach provides the sub-second query performance of a hot, in-memory cache precisely when it's needed, while conserving memory and CPU resources for all inactive tasks.

+This strategy completely eliminates the need for a manual concurrency queue and any modifications to the `roberto-mcp` binary, resulting in a simpler, more robust, and higher-performance implementation.

-## 2. Core MCP Data Contracts
+## 2. Core `r-mcp` Data Contracts

-For the `ContextPartitionerService` to function, it must adhere to the JSON contracts of the `roberto-mcp` tools.
-The following TypeScript interfaces represent the expected shapes for the most critical tools.
+The `ContextPartitionerService` communicates with `r-mcp` server instances via JSON-RPC.
+The following TypeScript interfaces define the expected request and response shapes for the critical `r-mcp` tools.

 ```typescript
 // For the 'get_file_outline' tool